September 11 attacks: Planning

 Hanjour arrived in San Diego on December 8, 2000, joining Hazmi.
 They soon left for Arizona, where Hanjour took refresher training.
 Marwan al-Shehhi arrived at the end of May 2000, while Atta arrived on June 3, 2000, and Jarrah arrived on June 27, 2000.
 Bin al-Shibh applied several times for a visa to the United States, but as a Yemeni, he was rejected out of concerns he would overstay his visa.
 Bin al-Shibh stayed in Hamburg, providing coordination between Atta and Mohammed.
 The three Hamburg cell members all took pilot training in South Florida at Huffman Aviation.

 In the spring of 2001, the secondary hijackers began arriving in the United States.
 In July 2001, Atta met with bin al-Shibh in Tarragona, Catalonia, Spain, where they coordinated details of the plot, including final target selection.
-Bin al-Shibh also passed along bin Laden's wish for the attacks to be carried out as soon as possible.
+Bin al-Shibh passed along bin Laden's wish for the attacks to be carried out as soon as possible.
 Some of the hijackers received passports from corrupt Saudi officials who were family members or used fraudulent passports to gain entry.

-There have been a few theories that 9/11 was selected by the hijackers as the date of the attack because of its resemblance to 9-1-1, the phone number used to report emergencies in the United States.
-However, Lawrence Wright wrote that the hijackers chose the date when John III Sobieski, the King of Poland and Grand Duke of Lithuania, began the battle which turned back the Ottoman Empire's Muslim armies that were attempting to capture Vienna on 11 September 1683.
-During 1683, Vienna was the seat of the Holy Roman Empire and Habsburg monarchy, both major powers in Europe at the time.
-For Osama bin Laden, this was a date when the West gained some dominance over Islam, and by attacking on this date, he hoped to make a step in Islam "winning" the war for worldwide power and influence.